pmean/build-website/text/99/merging.md

 - one-to-many
 - or many-to-one.

 A **one-to-one merge** occurs when each record in your first data set corresponds to a single record in your second data set.
-Possibly there might be some records in one data set that don\'t have a partner in the other data set.
-That\'s fine
+Possibly there might be some records in one data set that don't have a partner in the other data set.
+That's fine
-- but make sure that you don\'t have two records in the second data set that would match with the same record in the first data set.
+- but make sure that you don't have two records in the second data set that would match with the same record in the first data set.
 That would be the computer equivalent of bigamy which is not allowed in a one-to-one merge.

 If you have a one-to-one merge
 - select the BOTH FILES PROVIDE CASES